adoptium/installer/docs/Guide_To_The_Linux_Installers.md

 <h5>2.2.3 The control file (example below:)</h5>

-The final file, that typically only requires updates if this is the first release of a new jdk, or alternatively a new architecture is being added.
+The final file typically only requires updates if this is the first release of a new jdk, or alternatively if a new architecture is being added.

 In the event of a new architecture being added, the <b>Architecture</b> line should have the new value appended.